If you're on a low income or benefit we may be able to help pay towards the cost of dental treatment, especially if it’s urgent.

 Make an appointment with your dentist to get a quote for the treatment you need.

 Tell the dentist that you're a Work and Income client and they'll fill out an 'Emergency Dental Treatment Information' form.
-You'll need to bring this, as well as the quote, with you when you come in to see us.
+We’ll need to see this, as well as the quote, when you apply.

-Then call us to book an appointment to come in and see us.
-We'll tell you what you need to bring.
+If you can’t use MyMSD you can call us and we’ll book you an appointment to come in and see us.
+We’ll tell you what you need to bring.